zekimust-a11y/soundstream/replit.md

 - Library browsing from MinimServer via ContentDirectory
 - Queue management in the app

-**Next step:**
+**Solution: SSDP Bridge**
+The SSDP Bridge runs on your Mac and performs proper UPnP discovery, then shares the discovered device info with the app:

+1. On your Mac, open Terminal and run: `npx tsx server/ssdp-bridge.ts`
-1. Open the app on your iPhone via Expo Go (scan QR code in Replit)
+2. Open the app on your iPhone via Expo Go (scan QR code)
-2. Make sure iPhone is on the same WiFi as the Varese
-3. Go to Settings > Developer > "Discover Varese Services"
+3. Go to Settings > SSDP Bridge > "Refresh Bridge Devices"
-4. This will probe the Varese for its actual UPnP service URLs
-5. If successful, we'll see what AVTransport URL JRiver uses
+4. The bridge discovers your Varese and provides the correct AVTransport URL

+See `SSDP_BRIDGE_GUIDE.md` for detailed instructions.

 **Technical notes:**
 - JRiver uses standard UPnP AVTransport (not OpenHome) for renderer control